If you have a few ripe peaches, these Brown Butter Peach Scones are moist, tender and absolutely irresistible! Plus, they’re ready in no time!!!

 In the US, rules are much more lax with lemon curd or jam alone sufficing if clotted cream is not available.
-Your scones should be accompanied with a cup of hot black tea or coffee.
+Your scones should be accompanied by a cup of hot black tea or coffee.

 How to Make Brown Butter

-Brown butter is simply made by cooking butter on the stove top until it starts to smell nutty and, as the name suggests, becomes browned.
-The whole process doesn’t take much longer than than 5 minutes.
-I did err by using salted butter for the brown butter (laziness more than mistake as it would have required another trip to the market!), so I thought these were a wee bit salty.
+Brown butter is simply made by cooking butter on the stovetop until it starts to smell nutty and, as the name suggests, becomes browned.
+The whole process doesn’t take much longer than 5 minutes.
+I did err by using salted butter for the brown butter (laziness more than a mistake as it would have required another trip to the market!), so I thought these were a wee bit salty.
 I’ve adjusted the amount of salt in the recipe.
 But, to tell the truth, no one seemed to notice this but me.
-I made these brown butter peach scones in the Food Processor, for a quick and easy prep.
+I made these brown butter peach scones in the Food Processor, for quick and easy prep.
 Still not sure?
 Check out this How to Tuesday How to Brown Butter post.

 Tips for Making Perfect Scones: